Frommer's Names the Perfect Caribbean Resorts

 Opening onto 160 hectares (395 acres) that take in a 0.8km (0.5-mile) stretch of white-sand beach, the Half Moon is one of the Caribbean’s grand hotels, without the snobbery of its neighbors, Round Hill or Tryall.
 Half Moon also has far more activities, excitement, amenities, and restaurants—and a better beach.
 The resort, going strong since 1954, sprawls over hundreds of acres, with about a dozen tennis courts and several squash/racquetball courts.
 Jamaica has a strong, British-based affinity for tennis, and Half Moon keeps the tradition alive.

-Accommodations include conventional hotel rooms, suites, and a collection of superbly accessorized private villas.
+Accommodations include conventional hotel rooms and suites as well as a collection of superbly accessorized private villas.
 (Most villas have private pools and a full-time staff.)
 Each unit is comfortably furnished with an English colonial/Caribbean motif and a private balcony or patio, plus a state-of-the-art bathroom.
 Queen Anne–inspired furniture is set off by vibrant Jamaican paintings, and many units contain mahogany four-poster beds.
 Half Moon is a grand and appealing place—a true luxury hideaway with taste and style.
 It's also highly acclaimed as an eco-sensitive resort.
 And the restaurant, Sugar Mill, is one of the best in the Caribbean.

 The rooms have all the comfort, style, and amenities you would expect from a hotel in the Ritz-Carlton family—with awesome ocean views to boot.
 If you really want to feel like you're at one with the natural splendor of the islands, consider a room with a private plunge pool and outdoor shower.
 At the center of the complex is Su Casa, a restored plantation house dating to the 1920s that's available for rent as a five-bedroom villa.
 The 5-acre Spa Botánico is a lush enclave within the resort.